Nationwide Service on UPS Equipment

 6 Factors to Consider When Choosing a Centralized vs Distributed UPS

-To determine whether your environment is better suited for a centralized or distributed UPS system, it is critical to weigh all of the advantages and disadvantages of both strategies.
+To determine whether your environment is better suited for a centralized or decentralized UPS system, it is essential to understand the fundamental differences between the two approaches and consider their respective advantages and disadvantages.

 When assessing whether your organization would be better suited for a centralized or decentralized UPS, it is important to weigh the following six considerations: